ajjahjacob-hub/ajjahsite/README/README.txt

-Recommended custom domain: ajjaharchitecture.co.nz - This should be included on the business card Setup google analytics to cover page views, click tracking, traffic, user behaviour, etc. This will help to see how many people are actually visiting the website, where they go, what they click, etc
+Recommended custom domain: ajjaharchitecture.co.nz - This should be included on the business card Setup google analytics to cover page views, click tracking, traffic, user behaviour, etc. This will help to see how many people are actually visiting the website, where they go, what they click, etc Annual fee for the custom domain would likely be classed as a business expense and therefore deductible.

 SEO improvement
 The key things that would help for local search: